 - The Wavecrest Cafe with inside and outside seating.
 A friendly, busy and popular family run cafe offering a variety of meals and snacks during the summer months.
 Zoe’s Cake Cabin is open for drinks, snacks and cakes when the cafe is closed on some days of the week.

 - The Church Bay Inn has a sunny patio with panoramic sea views – serves drinks only.

 - Swtan Heritage Museum – a fully restored 17th century welsh thatched cottage

 12 miles from Holyhead (train station & ferry terminal to Dublin)

 7 miles from Junction 3 on A55 at Valley

-7 miles to village shops, pubs in Valley & Cemaes Bay
+7 miles to town shops, pubs, petrol stations in Valley & Cemaes Bay

 10 miles to supermarkets, banks, car hire in Holyhead town

 The nearest bus – number 61 – stops in Rhydwyn (1 mile away) 4x a day except Sunday.